it-dept-cis/Essential-Guide-to-Election-Security/docs/source/bp/email_protection.rst

 Mapping to CIS Controls and Safeguards
 **********************************************

+* 9.1 Ensure only fully supported browsers and email clients are allowed to execute version of browsers and email clients provided through the vendor. (|Maturity1| maturity)
 * 9.2: Use DNS filtering services on all enterprise assets to block access to known malicious domains. (|Maturity1| maturity)
 * 9.3: Enforce and update network-based URL filters to limit an enterprise asset from connecting to potentially malicious or unapproved websites.
 Example implementations include category-based filtering, reputation-based filtering, or through the use of block lists.
 Enforce filters for all enterprise assets. (|Maturity1| maturity)
 * 14.1: Establish and Maintain a Security Awareness Program (|Maturity1| maturity)